Examples

 <nav>

-element to identify Pagination as a navigation section. - If more than one
+element to identify it as a navigation section to screen readers and other assistive technologies. - Itʼs likely that you will have more than one

 <nav>

-element is present on a page, Pagination must have an ARIA label attribute defined on the<nav>
+on a page.
+If you do, Pagination must have an ARIA label attribute defined on the<nav>

 aria-current="page"

-on the current page's element to properly voice the current page for screen readers. - Voice the word "page" before the page numbers.
+element containing the current page value to properly voice the current page for screen readers. - The component adds an

-- Once a pagination page has been clicked, focus should shift to the top-level piece of content on that page, usually an
+to the pagination item with the word “pageˮ and the page number so that screen readers will voice the word "page" before the page numbers automatically. - Once a pagination link has been clicked, the user should be redirected to that content and focus should shift to the top-level piece of content on that page, usually an

 <h1>